Escorts Kubota Limited: Escorts Agri Machinery

-Escorts Construction Equipment
+Escorts Kubota – Construction Equipment

-Escorts Construction Equipment manufactures and markets construction and material handling equipment like pick-and-carry cranes, backhoe loader, vibratory rollers, and forklifts.
-The manufacturing and assembly facility is located in Sec 58, Faridabad.
+Escorts Kubota Limited – Construction Equipment manufactures and markets construction and material handling equipment like Safe Cranes, Hydra Cranes, backhoe loaders & compactors.
+Formerly, Escorts Construction Equipment Limited, their manufacturing and assembly facility is located in Faridabad, Haryana.

 Railway Equipment Division

 The Railway Equipment Division manufactures and supplies critical railway components such as air brake systems, EP brake systems, draft gears and couplers, composition brake blocks, dampers, and rubber components to the Indian Railways.
 The manufacturing facility is located in Sector 24, Faridabad.

 Escorts Auto Products

 Escorts Auto Products manufactures auto suspension products such as shock absorbers, struts, and telescopic front forks for the automotive industry.
 The company collaborated with Fichtel & Sachs to introduce the concept of shock absorbers to be manufactured in India in 1966.
 In 2016, Escorts' Auto Products business was divested to Pune-based Badve Engineering.

 Motorcycles

 The motorcycle division of Escorts group used to manufacture Polish SHL M11 175 cc motorcycles under the brand name Rajdoot from the early 1960s until 2005.

 In the early 1980s, Escorts started making Yamaha motorcycles in India.
 Rajdoot 350 was launched in 1983, which was later followed by the Yamaha RX 100 in 1985.
+The "RX" name signified "Rajdoot × Yamaha".
 The motorcycle manufacturing unit in Faridabad, India, was sold to Yamaha in 2001 when Escorts decided to quit the motorcycle business to concentrate on tractors and auto components.